Alienware2000/intentionality/README.md

 ### Streak Freezes
 Protect your streak on off days.
 Earn streak freezes through achievements or purchase with XP.

-### AI Assistant (Jarvis)
+### AI Assistant (Kofi)
 Your personal AI-powered productivity assistant.
-Chat with Jarvis to manage tasks, get personalized insights, and process brain dumps automatically.
+Chat with Kofi to manage tasks, get personalized insights, and process brain dumps automatically.

 ### Smart Recommendations
 Get time-based suggestions for what to focus on next based on your schedule and priorities.